Meg (Hercules): Voice

 Meg is voiced by American actress and singer Susan Egan who, prior to Hercules, had auditioned for every animated Disney film since 1991's Beauty and the Beast.
-Disney was interested in casting a Broadway performer as Meg, instead of casting different actors as the character's speaking and singing voices.
-At the time, Egan was starring on Broadway as Belle in the stage adaptation of Beauty and the Beast, a role she originated, and had been four months into her tenure when she learned of auditions for Meg.
-Despite strong interest in the role and assuming her professional relationship with the studio would improve her chances, Disney refused to let Egan audition, believing Meg's "bad girl" personality was far too different from the kind, sweet-natured Belle for Egan to play convincingly.
-Egan pursued the role constantly until Disney finally relented.
+Disney was interested in casting Broadway talent as Meg, instead of casting different actors to provide the character's speaking and singing voices, which was becoming more common in animation.
+At the time, Egan was starring as Belle in the Broadway adaptation of Beauty and the Beast, a role she originated, and had been four months into her tenure when she learned about auditions for Meg.
+Despite strong interest in the role and assuming her professional relationship with the studio would increase her chances, Disney refused to let Egan audition, believing Meg's "bad girl" personality was far too removed from Belle for Egan to play.
+Egan pursued the role until Disney finally relented.

 Disney initially prevented actress Susan Egan from auditioning for Meg because they felt the character was too different from Beauty and the Beast's Belle, who Egan was portraying on Broadway at the time.

-Several of Egan's Broadway contemporaries vied for the same role, including actresses Donna Murphy and Audra McDonald, both of whom attended the same audition.
+Several of Egan's Broadway peers lobbied for the same role, including Donna Murphy and Audra McDonald, both of whom attended Egan's audition.
 Composer Alan Menken and musical director Michael Kosarin, both of whom Egan had worked with on Beauty and the Beast, oversaw her audition.
-She described the audition process as unusual because the filmmakers did not look at her, preferring to either close their eyes or study a drawing of Meg to avoid being distracted by Egan's appearance.
-Egan read Meg's lines in her naturally deep voice which sounds different than the manufactured "Belle voice" Disney had grown accustomed to, surprising the casting directors and Menken.
-Egan explained to the filmmakers that "when I play Belle, I'm acting", describing herself as much more similar to Meg in both voice and personality.
-Aware that Meg was based on Stanwyck, Egan researched some of Stanwyck's films, as well as the performances of actresses Joan Crawford, Bette Davis and Lauren Bacall, drawing inspiration from their "cadence of acting" and mid-Atlantic accents.
-Egan then performed "Somewhere That's Green" from Menken's musical Little Shop of Horrors (1982) as her audition song.
-Apart from periodic updates from Kosarin, Egan would not hear from Disney until six months afterward when the studio chose her as one of three contenders to begin animating the character to, until she was finally cast following her last animation test.
-Egan had begun to grow anxious because Disney had opted to cast "big name[d]" actors in several prominent roles, considering herself fortunate to play both the speaking and singing parts of her character, which had grown more uncommon in animated films.
+She described the auditioning process as unusual because the creatives did not look at her, preferring to either close their eyes or study a drawing of Meg to avoid being influenced by Egan's appearance.
+Egan read Meg's lines in her naturally deep voice rather than the manufactured "Belle voice" Disney had grown accustomed to hearing, which surprised the casting directors.
+Egan explained that "when I play Belle, I'm acting", describing herself as much more similar to Meg personality-wise, and credited her own dating history with preparing her for playing the character.
+Aware that Meg was based on Stanwyck, Egan researched some of Stanwyck's films, as well as performances by Joan Crawford, Bette Davis, and Lauren Bacall, drawing inspiration from their cadence and mid-Atlantic accents.
+Egan performed "Somewhere That's Green" from Menken's musical Little Shop of Horrors (1982) as her audition song.
+Apart from periodic updates from Kosarin, Egan would not hear from Disney until six months later when the studio selected her as one of three contenders to begin animating the character to; she was finally cast after her last animation test.